-Please Note: Effective May 15, 2015, the U. S. Department of State will increase their minimum insurance requirements.
+Please Note: Effective May 15, 2015, the U. S. Department of State increased the minimum health insurance requirements.
 Please visit our J-1 Student Interns' Health Insurance page for more details.

 Please read the information below from Student Health Services about two serious public health issues: